 We help you collect the necessary documents, we search the Lithuanian archives, we draft the Lithuanian nationality application, we keep contact with Lithuanian institutions and more.
 We take away the hard work associated with getting Lithuanian citizenship.

-Even if you have already received a negative answer from the Lithuanian migration department regarding your citizenship, there is often still a possibility to reach a positive outcome through a Lithuanian court.
+Even if you have already received a negative answer from the Lithuanian Migration Department regarding your citizenship, or the Migration Department has put your case on hold, there is often still a possibility to reach a positive outcome through a Lithuanian court.
 Our attorney has experience in such cases and could represent you as well.

 Moreover, we also help with acquiring residency permits in Lithuania and the right-to-nationality certificates.